 MA (Philosophy) 2004, Georgetown University - Washington DC

-Annie Lyerly, MD, MA is Associate Professor of Social Medicine and Associate Director of the Center for Bioethics at the University of North Carolina, Chapel Hill.
+Annie Lyerly, MD, MA is Professor of Social Medicine and Associate Director of the Center for Bioethics at the University of North Carolina, Chapel Hill.
 Her research addresses socially and morally complex issues in women’s health and reproductive medicine, with a focus on how women and men assign meaning to reproductive events, particularly (but not exclusively) those that involve loss.
 A central goal of her work is to inform and reframe debates based on the views of the women and men most profoundly affected by them, and to appropriately weight these individuals’ interests in shaping reproductive health care.

 Office: 333 MacNider Hall